 I really thought I had seen quite a lot of Athos and its settlements and buildings (except from the farmhouses-kellia).
-So I was really surprized that the drone-images from monk Theodosios had something new in store, as can see on the images at the end of this post.
+So I was really surprized that the drone-images from an anonymous photographer had something new in store, as can see on the images at the end of this post.
 But here are first some images from arsanas Chilandariou and the Milutin tower:

 The next pictures from the drone are taken at the spot below on the map near Esfigmenou, along the Athos costline.
 This place is seldomly visited by pilgrims, because there is a dead end road to the chapel Ag.
 Theódori.
 But there are interesting objects to be found along the coast near Esfigmenou, as the pictures below will soon show us.